CristinaRuth/cristina-ruth/src/drafts/backlog.md

 Focus on technology-agnostic topics.

+## Consulting

+1. how to approach business users to prioritize technical work.

 ## Soft Skills

 1. Be Teachable And You WILL Be Successful! (do an overview article first)